A. Wilhelmsen Foundation Scholarship Programme

 - Candidates who have already earned a master’s degree are not given priority for scholarships.

-Only students accepted to a Master of Science degree commencing Autumn 2018 will be considered for this scholarship.
+Only candidates admitted to a Master of Science programme commencing Autumn 2018 will be considered for this scholarship.